What good hygiene habits for kids should you be teaching your little one? Keep reading to find out more!

 As the saying goes, “practice what you preach.”
 As tiny humans, children intrinsically follow what their parents do.
 So create a hygiene routine you and your children can follow and do together.

 The more they see you making good and proper hygiene habits, the more they are inspired to follow suit.

 3. Make hygiene practices fun and enjoyable.

 When something is enjoyable and makes them active, kids remember it better.
-Avoid making hygiene a dreaded subject for kids or making it feel like a chore.
+So avoid making hygiene a dreaded subject for kids or making it feel like a chore.

 You can try using various methods to teach kids about personal cleanliness, such as games and engaging activities.
-Some also turn to catchy songs when brushing teeth or taking a bath.
+Some also turn to catchy songs when brushing their teeth or bathing.

 One Montesorri approach is dedicating a mini self-care station for the kids.
-This features a tiny but working sink and an area where the kids can easily reach for toiletries.
+This features a tiny but working sink and an area where the kids can easily access toiletries.